Nebuchadnezzar II

-Nebuchadnezzar II (Babylonian cuneiform: Nabû-kudurri-uṣur, meaning "Nabu, watch over my heir"; Biblical Hebrew: – Nəḇūḵaḏreʾṣṣar or – Nəḇūḵaḏneʾṣṣar; Biblical Aramaic: – Nəḇūḵaḏneṣṣar), also spelled Nebuchadrezzar II, was the second king of the Neo-Babylonian Empire, ruling from the death of his father Nabopolassar in 605 BC to his own death in 562 BC.
-Historically known as Nebuchadnezzar the Great, he is typically regarded as the empire's greatest king.
-Nebuchadnezzar remains famous for his military campaigns in the Levant, for his construction projects in his capital, Babylon, and for the important part he played in Jewish history.
-Ruling for 43 years, Nebuchadnezzar was the longest-reigning king of the Chaldean dynasty.
-At the time of his death, Nebuchadnezzar was among the most powerful rulers in the world.
+Nebuchadnezzar II, also Nebuchadrezzar II, meaning "Nabu, watch over my heir", was the second king of the Neo-Babylonian Empire, ruling from the death of his father Nabopolassar in 605 BC to his own death in 562 BC.
+Often titled Nebuchadnezzar the Great, he is regarded as the empire's greatest king, famous for his military campaigns in the Levant and their role in Jewish history, and for his construction projects in his capital of Babylon, including the Hanging Gardens of Babylon.
+Ruling for 43 years, Nebuchadnezzar was the longest-reigning king of the Babylonian dynasty.
+By the time of his death, he was among the most powerful rulers in the world.